 Put God’s peacemaking principles into practice!

 If you’re a church leader, I again encourage you to set aside time to discuss these principles in depth with your leadership team, either as part of your regular meetings or during a special weekend retreat.
-Then plan specific ways that you can model, teach and apply these concepts to the relational challenges your church and members are facing today.
+Then plan specific ways you can model, teach and apply these concepts to the relational challenges your church and members are facing today.

 A small proactive investment of time today could save you hundreds of hours of resolving conflict in the months and years ahead.
 As James 3:18 promises, “Peacemakers who sow in peace reap a harvest of righteousness.”